oracle/learning-library/enterprise-manageability-library/enterprise_manager/em_fleet_maintenance_upgrade/em_fleet_maintenance_upgrade.md

 ### Summary

-This completes Lab 1.
+This completes Step 1.
 In this section, you learned how to perform the following:

   - Access the Database Software Standardization Advisor
   - View Configuration summary